jbilander/amiga-par-to-spi-adapter/rp2350/Shared_sdcard_sync_strategy.md

 ### Notes

-* All currently used commands in `device.c` are accounted for.
+* Explicit core assignment guarantees **FTP server runs on Core 0** and `par_spi` runs on Core 1.
-* Semaphore is used only for commands that modify SD card content or filesystem metadata.
+* Critical commands use the semaphore to protect SD card / filesystem modifications.
-* Read and status commands are handled normally; optional semaphore acquisition can ensure consistency if required.
+* Read/status commands are handled normally; optional semaphore can ensure consistent reads if needed.

 ---